trash80/Arduinoboy/README.md

 * 52 - `E-2` Toggles 1/4 Tempo
 * 53 - `F-2` Toggles 1/8 Tempo

-You can use higher note values to map LSDJ song position row offset on Song Start.
+Higher note values than these map LSDJ song position row offset on a Song Start.

+In LSDJ the `sync` mode should be set to `Slave`

 #### Mode 2 LSDJ as MIDI Master Sync.

-Send Midi sync with LSDJ, LSDJ also sends a Midi Note on message that corresponds to the song row number
+Send Midi sync with LSDJ as a midi clock master, LSDJ also sends a Midi Note on message that corresponds to the song row number on play.

+In LSDJ the `sync` mode should be set to `Master`

 #### Mode 3 LSDJ PC Keyboard mode.
 This mode emulates the [PC Keyboard Mode](http://littlesounddj.wikia.com/wiki/PC_Keyboard_Interface) built into LSDJ, allowing you to control the following aspects of LSDJ:

+Features:

 * The first octave controls M-U-T-E,
 * Cursor control (LSDJ Live mode only),